 - Choose Your Path

-- Connect with Your Intuition
+- Connect with Your Intuition and Use a Journal

 - Assess Your Resources

-- Start, Do it!
+- Start: Do it!

 1) Choose One of Two Basic Spiritual Paths

-So, what do you do first?
+What should you do first?

-2) Connect with Your Intuition
+2) Connect with Your Intuition Use a Journal

 Regardless of which road you choose, learn to listen to your intuition.
-It is an important asset, especially as you start your spiritual journey.
+It is an important asset, especially as you begin your spiritual quest.
 The easiest way to connect is by writing.
 The first tool we recommend you get is an inexpensive composition notebook.
 It’s your spiritual journal.